simplicitesoftware/simplicite-vscode/README.md

 From now on, you can edit your java files and run the command: `Simplicite: Apply change(s)` to load the files on your simplicite instance(s).

 Your files will get marked as modified on save.
-You can manage them in the *"SIMPLICITE FILE HANDLER"* tree view.
+You can manage them in the *SIMPLICITE FILE HANDLER* tree view.

 ---